How’s Your Schedule?

 We live in a day when people wear “busy” like a badge of honor.
 Ask someone how they’re doing and more often than not they answer, “Busy!”
 And we affirm this—the typical reply is usually, “Well, busy is good!” or “It’s better than the alternative!”

 Is chronic busyness really a good thing?

 Nothing is wrong with hard work, pouring ourselves wholeheartedly into what we are doing—the Proverbs are full of such admonitions.
 But we do need to rest.
-God rested and directed us to keep the Sabbath as a day of rest:
+God rested, and directed us to keep the Sabbath as a day of rest:

 “Six days do your work, but on the seventh day do not work, so that your ox and your donkey may rest and the slave born in your household, and the alien as well, may be refreshed” (Exodus 23:12).